weewx/weewx/docs_src/quickstarts/pip.md

     ```{ .shell .copy }
     sudo yum update
     # Check your version of Python.
 You must have 3.7 or later
     python3 -V
     # If it is less than Python 3.7, install a later version of Python.
     # For example, this would install Python 3.11.
+Afterwards, you must
-    # Afterwards, you must remember to invoke Python using "python3.11", NOT "python3"
+    # remember to invoke Python using "python3.11", NOT "python3"
     sudo yum install python3.11 -y
     sudo yum install python3.11-pip -y

-    # Create the virtual environment:
+    # Create the virtual environment
     python3.11 -m venv ~/weewx-venv

-    # Activate the WeeWX virtual environment:
+    # Activate the WeeWX virtual environment
     source ~/weewx-venv/bin/activate

-    # Install WeeWX into the virtual environment:
+    # Install WeeWX into the virtual environment
     python3.11 -m pip install weewx
     ```
     _Tested with Rocky 8.7._